barnardcsc/Spring-24-A-Practical-Introduction-to-SQL-and-Databases/README.md

 ### PostgreSQL

 There are many types of SQL databases available, such as Microsoft SQL Server, MySQL, Oracle, and SQLite.
-We'll use PostgreSQL, a powerful, open-source SQL database, for this workshop.
-The SQL concepts and skills you'll learn apply to other popular databases like Microsoft SQL Server, MySQL, Oracle, and SQLite, as the core principles remain consistent across different implementations.
+We'll use PostgreSQL, a powerful, open-source database, for this workshop.
+The concepts and skills you'll learn apply to other databases because the core principles remain consistent across different SQL implementations.

 ### Prerequisites

 To make things easier, we'll access PostgreSQL through Supabase, a cloud database provider with a free plan.
 Supabase has a built-in editor and admin interface, so you don't need to download any extra software.
-Usually, you'd use a tool like DBeaver to interact with a database, but Supabase lets you write queries and manage your database right in their web-based platform.
+Usually, you'd use a tool like DBeaver to interact with a database, but Supabase lets you write queries and manage your database inside of their web-based platform.

 1. Create an account at [Supabase](https://supabase.com/dashboard/sign-up).
     1. Click `+ New Project`